 - The Salvation Army and Wheels for Wishes accepts car donations.

-- The Green Chair Project and Habitat for Humanity Restore offer furniture pickups.
+- The Green Chair Project, Habitat for Humanity Restore, Recovered Treasures, and TROSA offer furniture pickups.

-- Habitat for Humanity of Wake County uses donated equipment and furniture to build homes.
-It will also pick up pre-approved car donations.
+- Habitat for Humanity of Wake County uses donated equipment and furniture to build homes — the nonprofit will also pick up pre-approved car donations.

 Clothing

-- Raleigh Rescue Mission relies on donations of linens and gently used items to provide clothing and a place to stay for individuals experiencing housing insecurities.
+- Raleigh Rescue Mission relies on donations of linens and gently used items to provide clothing and a place to stay for individuals experiencing housing insecurity.

-- The Women’s Center provides clothes and hygiene items to at-risk and homeless women.
+- The Women’s Center provides clothes and hygiene items to at-risk and un-housed women.

-- Healing Transitions provides clothes and staple goods to individuals who enroll in their recovery program.
+- Healing Transitions provides clothes and staple goods to individuals who enroll in its recovery program.

-- Donate professional outfits to Dress for Success so they can properly distribute clothing to women who are searching for careers.
+- Donate professional outfits to Dress for Success so this org can distribute clothing to women searching for careers.

 Childcare

-- Donate diapers to The Diaper Train to aid young children in low-income families.
+- Donate diapers to The Diaper Train to aid young children from low-income families.

 - Give baby formula to Wake County parents through this Facebook group.